-Name: Address: Email: Telephone: Are you a current Buffalo and Erie County Public Library Card Holder in good standing?
-How long have you been a resident of Erie County/Gowanda School District?
-Highest Degree Obtained/Occupational Background What interests you about serving on the Collins Library Board of Trustees?
-What has been your prior experience with nonprofit membership organizations?
-Have you served or are you currently serving on other nonprofit and/or for-profit boards?
-If so, which ne(s) and what was or is your role?
-What has been your experience with libraries?
-Vhat do you see at the library's role in the future?
-Please indicate those areas in which your knowledge would be of benefit to the library board: Finance Personnel Long Range Planning Building Programs Management Fechnology Public Relations Energy Conservation Legal Governmental Relations Other: Please provide two references who may be contacted on your qualifications for this position (may include urrent Trustees): Name Address Phone Relationship Please attach any additional information you would like to include. certify to the best of my knowledge that there is nothing prohibiting me from serving on this board. ignature Date
+Name: Address: Email: Are you a current Buffa Τε elephone: Are you a current Buffa alo and Eı rie County Public Libr rary Card Holder in n good standing?
+How long have you bee en a reside ent of Erie County/Go wanda School Dis trict?
+Highest Degree Obtaine ed/Occup ational Background What interests you about ut serving on the Collins Librar y Board of Trustee es?
+What has been your pri or experie ence with nonprofit m embership organiz cations?
+Have you served or are one(s) and what was or nonprofit and/or fo or-profit boards?
+If so, which What has been your exp perience v with libraries?
+What do you see at the library's role in the future?
+Please indicate those ar Finance Personr Technology Public I Other: nel Relations ich your knowledge v Long Range Planning Energy Conservation ment Please provide two refecurrent Trustees): erences wi ho may be contacted of on your qualification ons for this positi on (may include Name Address Phone Relationship

+Please attach any additional information you would like to include.

+I certify to the best of my knowledge that there is nothing prohibiting me from serving on this board.